Skip to main content

 • “Really hope they stick with their guns on not having microtransactions and keeping things a bit more hardcore.”

-• “The current generation of MMORPGs seems to be over-monetized, pay-to-win, cash grabs that have virtually killed the spirit of what it originally meant to play these types of games.”
+• “The current generation of MMORPGs seem to be over-monetized, pay-to-win, cash grabs that have virtually killed the spirit of what it originally meant to play these types of games.”

-• “While the developers haven't committed to a pricing scheme post 1.0, there will most certainly be some form of monetization above the $39.99 price to keep the game running, whether it be paid DLCs like ESO or a subscription model like traditional MMOs.”
+• “The developers haven't committed to a pricing scheme post 1.0, there will most certainly be some form of monetization above the $39.99 price to keep the game running, whether it be paid DLCs like ESO or a subscription model like traditional MMOs.”

 • emotional